 Life in today’s world can be very distressing.
-The stress of every day work and life, and family pressure can sap your energy, and leave you with too little sleep, too much tension, and too little time.
+The stress of everyday work and life and family pressure can sap your energy, and leave you with too little sleep, too much tension, and too little time.

-According to research many of our problems and diseases are related to our lifestyle choices such as smoking, drinking, lack of exercise, or unhealthy diet.
+According to research many of our problems and diseases are related to our lifestyle choices such as smoking, drinking, lack of exercise, or an unhealthy diet.
 You can boost the ability of your body to function optimally and fight diseases and other stress by including simple measures in your lifestyle like healthy eating, avoiding cigarettes and alcohol, and doing regular exercise.

 A healthy diet will make you feel healthy, great and full of energy, but if your diet mostly contains junk foods.
 You are undoubtedly bound to suffer the effects of not giving your body what it needs to blossom.

 Yet even when you're at your busiest, you should never cut corners when it comes to maintaining a healthy diet.
 Your body needs food to function at its best and to fight the daily stress and fatigue of life.

 The major functions of each of these nutrient groups are as follows:

 The food you eat is broken down into smaller components and absorbed.
 The absorbed nutrients are metabolized to provide energy to fuel our bodies.
 Carbohydrates are the quickest in supplying energy whereas fats are the slowest.
 Besides the macro nutrients, your body needs vitamins and minerals also to function optimally.

 Complex carbohydrates provide your body with the energy it needs.
 They are considered "good" for the body because of their complex structure.
 As they have a complex structure the body takes more time to break them down and digest and your blood sugar rise slowly after eating complex carbohydrates.
 Plant-based foods like whole grains, fruits, and vegetables give your body the energy it needs and fiber, minerals and vitamins as well.